Learnware-LAMDA/Learnware/docs/start/quick.rst

 Initialize a Learware Market
 -------------------------------

 The ``EasyMarket`` class implements the most basic set of functions in a Learnware Market.
- You can use the following code snippet to initialize a basic Learnware Market:
+You can use the following code snippet to initialize a basic Learnware Market named "demo":

 .. code-block:: python